Carrots: Nutrition Facts & Benefits

 Apart from being a favorite vegetable, let us explore its health benefits that support the claim.

-Regulate Blood Cholesterol
+Regulates Blood Cholesterol

-High cholesterol is a major factor causing heart diseases, and regular consumption of carrots reduces cholesterol levels.
+High cholesterol is a major factor causing heart disease, and regular consumption of carrots reduces cholesterol levels.
 Hence it is a good idea to consume a healthy dose of carrots a few times per week, to prevent heart-related problems.
 Researchers during a study on the therapeutic value of carrots found that cholesterol levels drop by an average of 11 percent if consumed for three weeks.
 [8] [9]

-Improve Eye Health
+Improves Eye Health

 A woman cutting carrots for the glazed carrot recipe

-Lower Blood Pressure
+Lowers Blood Pressure

-Boost Immunity
+Boosts Immunity

-Help in Digestion
+Helps in Digestion

 Carrots have significant amounts of dietary fiber in their roots.
 Fiber is one of the most important elements in maintaining good digestive health.
 Fiber adds bulk to stool, which helps it pass smoothly through the digestive tract, and stimulates peristaltic motion and the secretion of gastric juices.
 Altogether, this reduces the severity of conditions like constipation and protects your colon and stomach from various serious illnesses.
 Fiber also boosts heart health by helping to eliminate excess LDL cholesterol from the walls of arteries and blood vessels.

-Reduce Macular Degeneration
+Reduces Macular Degeneration

 This is a common eye disease of the elderly that impairs the function of the macula.
 Research has found that people who ate a high amount of beta-carotene had a forty percent lower risk of macular degeneration.
-Therefore, carrots are an all-around vision booster.
-[15] [16]
+[31]

 DMCA.com Protection Status